ryasrk/Real-Time-Face-Detection-and-Emotion-Recognition/README.md

 ## Model Files
 Ensure you have the required model files in the working directory:
-- `last.pt`: YOLO model for face detection.
+- `face.pt`: YOLO model for face detection.
 - `emotions.h5`: CNN model for emotion recognition.

 ## How to Run